denniszielke/hackbotsimple/README.md

 2. Click Run on the security warning.
 3. Click Run again when prompted.
 4. This will take about 5 minutes and does the setup of prerequired software: Visual Studio Code, NodeJs, Git, Google Chrome, Fiddler4
+5. Download the bot framework emulator from https://emulator.botframework.com/